Sabihxh/finance/README.md

 ## Trading Strategies

-This project aims to implement trading strategies and test them on FTSE 350 stocks.
+This project aims to find the most profitable mid-term trading strategies for FTSE 350 stocks.

 The jupyter notebook `strategies.ipynb` contains the mock up of trading strategies.